KaiPereira/Helios/JOURNAL.md

 You'll also notice an inductor on DCC_SW which gives a higher voltage to the power amplifier on the SX1262 which will let the PA push more current and achieve a higher output power!

 Next you'll notice an inductor in parallel with RFO which is part of the RF filter for the power amplifier output.
-This basically cleans up
+So PA is the power booster, and RFO is the actual signal, PA is boosting this signal and it's going through a matching network which is the capacitors and inductors to achieve a consistent 50ohm impedance.

+After that, it goes through the RF filter, and then onto the actual RF switch.
+You'll notice the signal to control the RF switch (SX_DIO2), has a very small decoupling capacitor.
+This is a low-pass filter or debounce cap to prevent the switch from actually turning on and off, and it's a really sensitive signal so that's why it's so small.

+And then finally, you'll see what's called a Pi-L Matching Network which is a:
+- Series capacitor to provide series reactance for tuning and prevents DC from going into the antenna
+- Parallel capacitor which is part of tuning the impedance
+- Series inductor to provide more series reactance to match the impedance
+- Another parallel capacitor, for more tuning

+This just fine tunes our signal even further, and that's our RF circuit!
+Pretty complicated right!
+But I hope to learn a lot more about how RF works once I spend more time working on RF boards!

+Next up, I want to add all the sensors onto my board.